digital-asset/daml/docs/source/tools/navigator/index.rst

 **********

-By default, Navigator shows a drop-down list with the users that have been created via the :ref:`user management service <user-service>`.
+By default, Navigator shows a drop-down list with the users that have been created via the :ref:`user management service <user-management-service>`.
 During development, it is common to create these users in a :ref:`Daml script <script-ledger-initialization>`: that you specify in the ``init-script`` section of your ``daml.yaml`` file so it is executed